MELT: A Behavioral Trace Dataset for High-Risk Memecoin Launch Detection: Background

+\textbf{Account and Transaction.} Solana stores all on-chain state in \emph{accounts}, each identified by a unique address~\citep{solana_docs_accounts}.
+Users own accounts that hold balances of \emph{SOL} (Solana's native cryptocurrency) and other tokens.
+A \emph{transaction} executes one or more operations automatically, \textit{i.e.}, either all operations succeed or none take effect~\citep{solana_docs_transactions}.

-\textbf{Token and Mint Address.} On Solana, memecoins follow the SPL Token standard and are represented as fungible on-chain assets.
-Each memecoin is uniquely identified by a mint address, which serves as its global identifier.
-User accounts maintain separate token balances for each mint they hold, with each balance recorded in a distinct token account.
-Throughout this paper, a \emph{memecoin} denotes a specific token type defined by a mint address, whereas \emph{token(s)} refer to the corresponding token balances or instances held by user accounts.
+\textbf{Memecoin and Mint Address.} Each memecoin on Solana is uniquely identified by a \emph{mint address}, which we use throughout this paper as the global identifier of a memecoin.
+Throughout this paper, we use \emph{memecoin} to refer to a specific token type, and \emph{token(s)} to refer to the actual balances or units held by users.

-\textbf{Bonding Curve}.
-During the launchpad sale, users trade directly with the launchpad's bonding-curve program rather than through an order book.
-A bonding curve sets the posted price as a deterministic, monotonically non-decreasing function of the cumulative quantity sold, $P = P(q)$, so the price depends only on the remaining inventory~\cite{dydx2024bondingcurve}.
-In Pump.fun, the curve is discretized into stepwise tiers $P_0 < P_1 < \cdots$ with a fixed token allocation per tier.
-Each purchase consumes inventory at the current tier; once that tier is exhausted, the sale advances to the next, higher-priced tier.
-As a result, early-tier buyers pay substantially lower unit prices than later participants, which strongly amplifies the advantage of insiders and sniper bots.

-\textbf{Automated Market Maker (AMM).} After migration to a DEX, memecoin trading is maintained by an AMM program instead of a bonding-curve program.
-Specifically, a constant-product AMM such as Uniswap or Raydium maintains reserves $(x,y)$ of two assets (here, memecoin and SOL) and enforces the invariant $x \cdot y = k$~\cite{uniswap2018v1overview}.
-The spot price (SOL per token) is $p = y/x$, and a trade that adds $\Delta x$ tokens and removes $\Delta y$ SOL must satisfy $(x + \Delta x)(y - \Delta y) = k$.
-This pricing rule makes the execution price an explicit function of trade size and current pool depth: large, well-funded pools exhibit smaller price impact per trade, whereas shallow pools experience large price swings for the same order size.